Let us help you now.

 Seeking medical attention also provides important documentation that may be useful in your dog bite case.
 That’s why seeing your doctor is recommended, even if you don’t think your dog bite injury requires it.

-Dog Owners’ Liability
+Understanding Dog Owners’ Liability

 South Carolina dog bite laws hold dog owners accountable in the event of an animal attack.
 If you were bitten by a dog on public property, or while lawfully in a private place, contact our Charleston law firm of dog bite lawyers immediately.